jswade/NWM-water-temperature/data_formatting/nwm_channels/README.md

     -   **/reach_formatting**: Locations of observed water temperature gages along NWM reaches.
     -   **/shapefiles**: Shapefile of the H.J.
 Andrews test catchment.
 -   **/formatted_channels**: Formatted channel parameters and identification within H.J.
 Andrews.
-    -   **Note**" In order to facilitate tributary connections, the model was run in three independent cycles.
+    -   **Note**: In order to facilitate tributary connections, the model was run in three independent cycles.
 We manually assigned reaches into three groups based on their relative position within the stream network (see **hja_channels_diagram.png**).
 These groups included the first model cycle (reaches Fa, Fb, Fc, Fd), the second model cycle (reach Sa), and the mainstem model cycle (reach Ma).